TechwriterSSchmidt/Bring_Em_Home/README.md

 ## Configuration

 You can customize the device settings in `include/config.h`.
 This includes hardware pins, timeouts, and **User Data** for the SOS message.
+Use the OTA functionality to update the firmware.

 **User Data Options:**
 - `USER_BLOOD_TYPE`: Your blood type (e.g., "A+").